paholg/dimensioned-examples/hard-spheres.md

 ### 3. Rust with units inside

 In this final version, we treat primitives with units are just primitives, resulting in code that is very similar to the version with no units.
-It is the ideal way to use *dimensioned*.
+It is the ideal way to use dimensioned.

 Of course, there's a catch.
 We need a much more flexibile vector library, which you can view [here](src/vector3d_generic.md).
 Note that it is not enough for the vector library to be generic,